kalininalab/DataSAIL/README.md

 Internally, DataSAIL uses disciplined quasi-convex programming and binary quadratic programs to formulate the optimization task.
-To solve this DataSAIL relies on [SCIP](https://scipopt.org/), one of the fastest non-commercial solvers for this type of problems.
+To solve this DataSAIL relies on [SCIP](https://scipopt.org/), one of the fastest non-commercial solvers for this type of problems and [MOSEK](https://mosek.com), a commercial solver that distributes free licenses for academic use.

 Apart from the here presented short overview, you can find a more detailed explanation of the tool on [ReadTheDocs](https://datasail.readthedocs.io/en/latest/index.html).